tayles/stream-deck-profile-generator/README.md

 # Stream Deck Profile Generator

-Generate custom Stream Deck profiles for any application by importing a CSV of hotkey keyboard shortcuts.
+Generate custom Stream Deck profiles for any application by importing a CSV of hotkeys / keyboard shortcuts.

 ## Usage